FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/bridgedb-recipe.md

 | A1BG       | H      | Uc     | uc061drt.1   |
 | A1BG       | H      | X      | 51020_at     |

-> :warning: An error message indicating "Error in download.file" might be caused by timeout being too low.
+> :warning: An error message indicating "Error in download.file" might be caused by timeout being set to a value that is too low.
 To avoid this increase the timeout by calling `options(timeout=300)`
 <!--
 This will maybe link to the identifier mapping recipe in the future, where there will be a specific section detailing identifier equivalence files taking into account scientific lenses, as discussed with Egon.